What is the Singularity?

 - Accordingly, greater uncertainty and surprise about the capability of the AI.

 One additional twist to the concept of singularity needs to be emphasised.
 It’s not just that, as Vernor Vinge stressed, the consequences of passing the point of singularity are deeply unpredictable.
 It’s that the timing of reaching the point of singularity is inherently unpredictable too.
-That brings us to a third confusion with “The Singularity”.
+That brings us to yet another confusion with “the Singularity”.

 It’s sometimes suggested, contrary to what has just been said, that a reasonable estimate of the date of the Singularity can be obtained by extrapolating the growth of the hardware power of computing systems.
 The idea is to start with an estimate for the computing power of the human brain.
 That estimate involves the number of neurons in the brain.
 Next, consider the number of transistors that are included in the central processing unit of a computer that can be purchased for, say, $1,000.
 In broad terms, that number has been rising exponentially since the 1960s.
 This phenomenon is part of what is called “Moore’s Law”.
 Extrapolate that trend forward, and it can be argued that such a computer would match, by around 2045, the capability not just of a single human brain, but the capabilities of all human brains added together.